AmeliaM-G/Hang-Man-CPlusPlus/README.md

 # Hang-Man-CPlusPlus
-A mini project to practice using C++ in preperation before starting a university module based on the language.
+A mini project to practice using C++.

 Basic game completed 13/01/2020.